paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 1973—Subsec. (a).
 Pub.
 L. 93–208 inserted provisions that the Administrator may continue to pay allowances to eligible veterans and eligible persons enrolled in courses set forth in cl.
 (1) or (2) of this subsection during periods when the schools are temporarily closed under an established policy based upon an Executive Order of the President or due to an emergency situation, and that such periods shall not be counted as absences for the purposes of cl.
 (2).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 118–210, title II, § 208(b), Jan.
+2, 2025, 138 Stat.
+2765, provided that: “The amendments made by subsection (a) [amending this section] shall take effect on the date of the enactment of this Act [Jan 2, 2025] and apply with respect to a quarter, semester, or term, as applicable, commencing on or after January 1, 2025.”

 #### Effective Date of 2021 Amendment
 Pub.
 L. 117–76, § 4(b), Dec.
 21, 2021, 135 Stat.
 1519, provided that: “The amendments made by subsection (a) [amending this section] shall take effect on January 1, 2022, and apply with respect to any semester, term, or academic period that begins on or after that date.”